Use-Just-Apps/json-schema-form/README.md

 ## Roadmap:

 - Parse and validate the JSON Schema input.
+- Ordering functionality for objects - they should render in user-defined
 - Make the logic work for Object type in JSON Schema.

 ## Running Locally: